-Projects are then prioritized within each The following table shows the total number category.
+Projects are then prioritized within each category.
 "Systems" projects are prioritized based on the district's wealth index and average daily membership.
 The rules also establish a \$10 million per year cap on the funding allocated for warm, safe and dry "systems" projects, as a disincentive for neglecting facilities maintenance.
 "Space" projects are prioritized based on districts' 10-year student growth, while "space replacement" projects are prioritized based on campus value (a calculation of depreciated building value) and wealth index.
 BLR: Oct 2013